Film and Video Production

 - Individual* projects must adhere to the following length parameters:

-- Video or Film projects: Maximum of 15 minutes in length
+- Video or Film projects: Maximum of 12 minutes in length, must screen in end-of-semester showcase

 - Script: Maximum 30 pages in length and must be a complete script